peercoin/docs/app/assets/docs/001-introduction.md

 # Introduction to Peercoin

 Hello, and welcome to the Peercoin Documentation website.
 We hope to help you understand more about this coin, its philosopy and technologies that runs behind it.
-Before getting too technical, we invite you to dive a little bit into the history of Peercoin, leraning why it was created, and the purposes behind it.
+Before getting too technical, we invite you to dive a little bit into the history of Peercoin, learning why it was created, and the purposes behind it.

 ## Peercoin Genesis: 2012